 Now when I visit

-/cdn-cgi/trace of each domain names that are using Cloudflare, using the command curl https://[domain-name]/cdn-cgi/trace --ipv4 for checking responses over IPv4 and
+/cdn-cgi/trace of each domain name that is using Cloudflare, using the command curl https://[domain-name]/cdn-cgi/trace --ipv4 for checking responses over IPv4 and

 Cloudflare CDN edge short names are actually the IATA airport code of that city.
 You can use a website like World Airport Codes to search using the IATA code and see the exact location.